SrIzan10/SrIzan10/README.md

 ### Hi there! 👋

+- I'm a spanish hobbyist student from Málaga
 - 🔭 I’m currently coding my own projects and working on sern projects!
 - 🌱 I’m currently learning Typescript.
 - 📫 How to reach me: Sr Izan#0901 and izan@srizan.dev